oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

                                 cclass="MYAPP")

-If ``cclass`` is not set, then the pooled server sessions will not be reused optimally, and the DRCP statistic views may record large values for NUM_MISSES.
+If ``cclass`` is not set, then the pooled server sessions will not be reused optimally, and the :ref:`DRCP statistic views <monitoringdrcp>` may record large values for NUM_MISSES.

 **DRCP Connection Purity**